timvlaer/timvlaer.github.io/_posts/2019-05-17-keep-the-loop-alive.md

 ---
 layout: post
-title: "How to keep the kafka consumer alive"
+title: "How to keep the kafka consumer alive?"
-description: "Insights in the behaviour of the kafka consumer poll loop"
+description: "The behaviour of the kafka consumer poll loop"
 date: 2019-05-17
 tags: [kafka]
 comments: true